rochacbruno/marmite/example/content/2024-10-24-getting-started.md

 Marmite comes with some colorschemes built-in, colorschemes are CSS style files that customizes colors, spacing etc.

+if you use other applications such as text editors, terminals and web apps you probably are familiarized with the colorschemes available.

 To choose a colorscheme add to `marmite.yaml`
 ```yaml
 extra: